rzcao/APIC-analytical-complex-field-reconstruction/README.md

 additionalKeyword = 'defocus16';
 ```

-Let's say we want to reconstruct a patch with size length of 256 pixels, we set `useROI` to be `true` and let `ROILength` equals 256:
+Let's say we want to reconstruct a patch with size length of 256 pixels, we set `useROI` to be `true` and let `ROILength` equal 256:
 ``` matlab
 useROI    = true;
 ROILength = 256;